DominicSherman/recipe-app/README.md

 ### Deployments

 Our base branch is `development`, which deploys to dev on merge.

-Our other branch is `production`, which deploys to production on merge.
-In order to do a prod deployment, simply [make a PR from `development` to `production`](https://github.com/Be-The-Chameleon/next-template/compare/production...development).
-Please ensure you do _not_ squash and merge commits so that we bring all the `development` commits to the `production` branch, which makes it easy to track our history.
-Title your PR `Deploy MM-DD-YY`, and when you merge name the PR merging commit the same as the PR title.
+Our production branch is `production`, which deploys to production on merge.

+To deploy, simply kick off the deploy workflow.

+To see what changes are currently in dev and have not been deployed, [compare development and production]((https://github.com/Be-The-Chameleon/next-template/compare/production...development)).

 ### Tech stack